 The City includes several small drainage basins, most of which drain to Lake Sammamish (Figure 3-1).
-A small area on the north side of the City flows to Evans Creek and then to the Sammamish River downstream of Lake Sammamish.
-The north and southeastern edges of the City flow to Patterson Creek and then to the Snoqualmie River.

 How does land cover and zoning affect surface and stormwater?

 Land cover and zoning conditions in Sammamish relate directly to surface and stormwater runoff characteristics, as impervious surfaces like roads, roofs, and parking lots change hydrologic conditions.
 These changes in land cover result in more surface water runoff than is generated under Pacific Northwest pre-development conditions, wherein infiltration and shallow in-flow are more typical.
 In order to prevent flooding and other drainage problems, the runoff is conveyed away from the built environment to constructed drainage systems, which are managed and maintained.
 In newer developments, stormwater management facilities are part of the constructed drainage system, and are designed to mimic existing runoff peaks and durations and remove pollutants before the stormwater discharges to streams or other water bodies.